dcavaleiro/RL_agent/README.md

 # 🤖 RL_agent: Reinforcement Learning Agent for Continuous Control

 This project implements a Reinforcement Learning (RL) agent designed to solve continuous control tasks.
 Leveraging deep learning techniques, the agent learns optimal policies through interaction with dynamic environments.
+The goal of this RL agent is to be capable of solving an environment for decision-making in Autonomous Driving.

 ## 📁 Repository Contents